We hope you had an enjoyable break with lots and lots

 Any child with ear-rings must either remove them before the lesson or take them out at home on that morning.

-During the colder weather we will do PE outside, so children may have jogging bottoms and sweatshirts too.
 Please ensure everything is named as it makes it much easier to sort lost kit.

 If you have any questions, feel free to catch me on the playground or make an appointment to see me via the school office.